lfenzo/lfenzo.github.io/content/projects/deep-learning/summarization-suite/_index.md

 type = 'docs'
 +++

-This page contais a series of Proof-of-Concepts (POCs) showcasing summarization in different formats or information such as text, audio and video.
-Even though they are performed in diverse formats, they all share the same overall process which consists of some sort of extractor followed by some LLM to process the extracted text.
+This page contais a series of Proof-of-Concepts (POCs) showcasing summarization in different formats of information such as text, audio and video.
+Even though they are applied to different document formats, they all share the same overall process which consists of some sort of text extraction followed by some LLM.

-## Related Projects
+## Projects

 {{< cards >}}
   {{< card link="poc-video-summarization" title="Video Summarization POC" >}}